 room United States

-Over the next 15 years he tried to reform all aspects of government, fundamentally changing the revenue system and reforming administrative structures, minted coins, sent students to Europe (and appointed them to high positions on their return), setup the first factories and expanded the oil industry (one of the first in the world), promoted exports to China (cotton primarily), laid the first telegraph lines, imported steamers and ran a steamer service, and upgraded the military using international experts and imported arms.
+Over the next 15 years King Mindon would try to reform all aspects of government, fundamentally changing the revenue system and reforming administrative structures; mint coins; send students to Europe (appointing them to high positions on their return); set up Burma's first factories; expand the oil industry (one of the first in the world); promot exports to China (primarily cotton); lay Burma's first telegraph lines; import steamers and run a steamer service; and upgrade the military with international experts and imported arms.

-[Letter From the King and Court of Ava to the President of the United States, 1856–1857, National Archives Identifier: 4718602
+~ Letter From the King and Court of Ava to the President of the United States, 1856–1857, US National Archives Identifier: 4718602